legendu-net/blog/en/content/2019-02-09-install-python-in-mac.markdown

 2. Install a Anaconda Python distribution locally.

-3. Install locally using Homebrew.
+3. Install locally using Homebrew (recommended).

 A few comments about different ways of installation.

 1. Anaconda and Homebrew installs Python locally rather than system-wide.
-    You have to install Python using an official installation package manually if you need a system-wide installation.
+  You have to install Python using an official installation package manually (downloading the installation package and double click to install) if you need a system-wide installation.

+2. The recommended way to instlal Python on Mac is to use Homebrew.
+  However,
-2. There are limited choices of Python versions in Homebrew.
+  there are limited choices of Python versions in Homebrew.
   Go with Anaconda Python if you cannot find the version you need in Homebrew.

 ## References